-In March 1898, Captain Burstall served with the Yukon Field Force, arriving at Wrangell on 6 May.
-The arduous 400-mile trip to Fort Selkirk was completed by 11 September followed by the short trip to Dawson City.
+In March 1898, he served with the Yukon Field Force, arriving in Wrangell, 6 May 1898.
+The arduous 400-mile trip to Fort Selkirk was completed by 11 September, followed by the short trip to Dawson City.

-Captain Burstall served with the 2nd (Special Service) Battalion, Royal Canadian Regiment in South Africa, seeing action in Orange Free State and the Transvall in 1900.
-Subsequently he was seconded to the South African Constabulary until May 1902 where he was twice Mentioned-in-Dispatches and appointed Brevet Major.
+He served with the 2nd (Special Service) Battalion, Royal Canadian Regiment in South Africa, seeing action in the Orange Free State and the Transvaal, in 1900.
+He was seconded to the South African Constabulary until May 1902.
+He was twice Mentioned-in-Dispatches and appointed Brevet Major.

-He served with the Royal Canadian Horse Artillery (RCHA) from May 1907 until May 1911 where, in May 1908, he was promoted Lieutenant-Colonel.
-After leaving the RCHA and until the outbreak of the First World War, he commanded the Royal Canadian Artillery (RCA) and held the appointments of: Inspector of Horse, Field and Heavy Artillery, Commandant Royal School of Artillery and Officer Commanding Royal Canadian Coastal Artillery, Quebec.
-Lieutenant-Colonel Burstall’s technical gunnery abilities and his insistence on the highest standards during training would save countless lives in the cataclysm soon to come.
+He served with the Royal Canadian Horse Artillery (RCHA) from May 1907 until May 1911.
+In May 1908, he was promoted Lieutenant-Colonel.
+After leaving the RCHA and until the outbreak of the First World War, he commanded the Royal Canadian Artillery (RCA).
+He held various appointments including, Inspector of Horse, Field and Heavy Artillery, Commandant Royal School of Artillery and Officer Commanding Royal Canadian Coastal Artillery, Quebec.
+His technical gunnery abilities and his insistence on the highest standards during training would save countless lives in the cataclysm soon to come.

-On 1 September 1914, Lieutenant-Colonel Burstall was appointed to command the artillery of the Canadian Expeditionary Force which was assembled and training at Valcartier.
-On 1 October, after a short, intensive training period, the guns, horses and men of the Canadian Contingent departed for the Great War.
+1 September 1914, he was appointed to command the artillery of the Canadian Expeditionary Force.
+The assembly and training took place in Valcartier.
+On 1 October 1914, after a short, intensive training period, the guns, horses and men of the Canadian Contingent departed for the Great War.

-Training continued on the Salisbury Plain; Lieutenant-Colonel Burstall was everywhere, demanding excellence in equitation, ranging, fire discipline, entrenching and camouflage.
-Under his command the Canadian Divisional Artillery embarked for France on 7 February 1915; the entire formation was ashore by the 16th thereby gaining the distinction of being the only fighting formation to arrive in France as a single entity.
+Training continued on the Salisbury Plain.
+He demanded excellence in equitation, ranging, fire discipline, entrenching and camouflage.
+Under his command, the Canadian Divisional Artillery embarked for France, 7 February 1915.
+The entire formation was ashore by the 16th, gaining the distinction of being the only fighting formation to arrive in France as a single entity.
 At 10:15 on the morning of 2 March, the 1st Battery, 1st Brigade, Canadian Field Artillery fired the first Canadian artillery round, opening a new era for the Canadian Army.

-Brigadier-General Burstall was appointed General Officer Commanding Royal Artillery, First Canadian Corps on 13 September 1915, a newly created appointment.
-His preparations for the Mount Sorrel counter-attack included a ten-hour bombardment of Hill 60 and Sanctuary Wood – his gunners were accurate and effective.
-In this fire plan the first smoke screen was incorporated.
-Fired by Stokes Trench Mortars, the screen was effective and would soon become a regular function of field artillery.
+He was appointed General Officer Commanding Royal Artillery, First Canadian Corps, 13 September 1915, a newly created appointment.
+His preparations for the Mount Sorrel counter-attack included a ten-hour bombardment of Hill 60 and Sanctuary Wood.
+His gunners were accurate and effective.
+In this fire plan, they incorporated the first smokescreen.
+Fired by Stokes Trench Mortars, the screen was useful and would soon become a regular function of field artillery.

-After his return to Canada on 31 May 1919, he was appointed to the General List and was promoted Lieutenant-General on 15 August 1920; he subsequently served as Quartermaster General and Inspector General.
+On 15 December 1916, he was promoted Major-General and appointed to command the 2nd Canadian Division, until early 1919.
+After his return to Canada, 31 May 1919, he was appointed to the General List.
+Promoted Lieutenant-General, 15 August 1920, he served as Quartermaster General and Inspector General.